MaxianEdison/MaxianEdison/README.md

 - 🌱 I’m currently learning **everything**

-- 👨‍💻 All of my projects are available at [https://maximilianedison.com](https://maximilianedison.com)
+- 👨‍💻 All of my projects are available at [personal website](https://maximilianedison.com)

-- 📝 I regularly write articles on [https://maximilianedison.com](https://maximilianedison.com)
+- 📝 I regularly write articles on [personal blog](https://maximilianedison.com)

 - 💬 Ask me about **Whatever you want**